Gravitational wave astrophysics

 - Detect the electromagnetic counterparts of gravitational wave merger events

-- Study the population of merger events in a combined analysis of GW+EM data
+- Study the population of merger events in a combined analysis of GW+EM data.

 - Connect the population of gravitational wave merger events to massive (binary) star evolution

-- Understand the population of low-frequency gravitational wave emitters in our Milky Way Galaxy
+- Understand the population of low-frequency gravitational wave emitters in our Milky Way Galaxy and beyond.

 - Build, operate, exploit and expand BlackGEM to cover ~40 square degrees instantaneously